- News & Events

 NOTE: It is recommended to take the DELF-DALF as early as possible to complete your application.
 There are 3 official DELF-DALF exam sessions (tout public) per year in Canada, generally in March, June and November but not all sessions or diplomas are offered at every examination centre.
 Check the dates and make sure you take the exam in time to complete your program application.
 Candidates receive a certificate of their DELF-DALF exam results anywhere between 4 to 6 weeks after the exam.
 The diplomas take about 6 months.

-- To receive an admission decision before or by the end of May 2020, applicants should take the exam in November 2019 or March 2020
+- To receive an admission decision as early as possible (between February and May), applicants should take the exam in November 2020

 - If you take the DELF-DALF exam in March, your application will be considered after the first wave of admissions

-- If you take the DELF-DALF exam in June, your application will be considered for the spots remaining after the first waves of admissions
+- If you take the DELF-DALF exam in June, your application will be considered only if there are spots remaining after the first waves of admissions